barryclark/jekyll-now/_posts/2016-5-1-Why-Blurring-an-Image-is-Similar-to-Warming-Your-Coffee.md

 ---
 layout: page
-title: Why Blurring an Image is Similar to Warming Your Coffee.
+title: Why Blurring an Image is Similar to Warming Your Coffee
 tags:
 - Mathematics
 - Python